A Law of One's Own: The Inefficacy of the DMCA for Non-Consensual Intimate Media: Findings

 \subsection{RQ 2: Google Search deindex time}

 Google acts more quickly to deindex URLs than web hosts do to remove content.
 This suggests that victim-survivors are correct to ``double report''---submitting a Google Search deindexing notice along with or after a DMCA removal report.
-The median Google Search deindexing time is 11.37 days, with 10.32\% of URLs removed within the first 48 hours across all tickets.
-Figure \ref{fig:rq2-2} shows the survival curve for 67,019 commercial URLs reported to Google Search, illustrating that 31\% of reported URLs are deindexed in the first seven days, followed by a steady decline over the remaining period, with nearly all (97.4\%) removed in 50 days.
-Figure \ref{fig:rq2-3} shows the survival curve for 3,483 non-commercial URLs, which experience a steeper initial decline in the first three days, with 58\% URLs deindexed by day three and 87\% removed by the first week.
+The median Google Search deindexing time for non-commercial tickets is 1.68 days, with 52.27\% of URLs removed within the first 48 hours.
+Figure \ref{fig:rq2-2} shows the survival curve for commercial URLs reported to Google Search, illustrating that 31.40\% of reported URLs are deindexed in the first seven days, followed by a steady decline over the remaining period and 84.55\% removed 30 days after reporting.
+Figure \ref{fig:rq2-3} shows the survival curve for non-commercial URLs, which experience a steeper initial decline in the first three days, with 87.65\% URLs deindexed by day seven and 97.30\% removed in 30 days.